teracyhq/blog/source/_posts/2016-09-22-how-to-develop-angular-2-applications-easily-with-docker-and-angular-cli.markdown

 2. Add Dockerfile and docker-compose.yml file
 ---------------------------------------------

-Add Dockerfile and docker-compose.yml like I did with https://github.com/teracyhq/angular-boilerplate/commit/082a879c5df3fa0ae6ddc000d84512754b62a642
+Add Dockerfile and docker-compose.yml as I did with https://github.com/teracyhq/angular-boilerplate/commit/082a879c5df3fa0ae6ddc000d84512754b62a642

 3. Note for angular-boilerplate
 -------------------------------